Home · Colorado · Utah · American landscapes · Alaska & Canada · Europe · Vacations · Hiking guides

 Trailhead: Logan Pass visitor center, on the Going-to-the-Sun road.
 This is probably best done as a one way hike finishing at either The Loop (further west along the road) or at the Swiftcurrent Motor Inn in the Many Glacier area.
 There's a hiker shuttle bus service that makes this possible.

 This was my favorite hike in Glacier National Park.
 From Logan Pass the Highline trail briefly cuts across cliffs on moderately exposed ledges, before traversing mostly open hillsides above the road in the shadow of the Garden Wall.
 There are great views out to the peaks in the western half of the park, and good opportunities for viewing wildlife - we saw mountain goats and sheep.
 After almost 7 miles of mostly easy hiking, with Granite Park Chalet in sight ahead, the trail reaches a junction with the Grinnell Glacier Overlook trail.
 From the junction, it's a viciously steep climb of a thousand feet in less than a mile to a notch in the Garden Wall overlooking Upper Grinnell Lake and the Grinnell Glacier.
 It's worth the effort - the panorama here is as spectacular as any you'll find accessible by trail in a US National Park.
-You can scramble, cautiously, higher in either direction to get a better view of the rapidly retreating glacier - sobering photos show that as recently as the 1930s the ice completely filled the cirque - and the iceberg-filled lake.
+You can scramble, cautiously, higher in either direction to get a better view of the rapidly retreating glacier - as recently as 1940 the ice completely filled the cirque - and the iceberg-filled lake.

 Returning to the Highline from the overlook, it's possible to either backtrack to Logan Pass (15 miles in all, this is what we did), continue on toward Granite Chalet and descend to The Loop further West along the Going-to-the-Sun road (13 miles), or cross Swiftcurrent Pass and descend into the Many Glacier area emerging at the Swiftcurrent Motor Lodge (17 miles).